rushtheboy/rushtheboy/README.md

 - 👋 Hi, I’m @rushtheboy
 - 👀 I’m interested in Machine Learning, Hardware, Software, Economics, and the future!
 - 🌱 I’m currently studying Electrical Engineering with a depth in Machine Learning at UC San Diego.
-- 💞️ I’m looking for Summer/Fall 2021 and Winter 2022 Interships or full time offers post March 2022.
+- 💞️ I’m open to full time offers post March 2022.
 - 📫 Reach me by email at rushroy1999@gmail.com or find me at https://www.linkedin.com/in/rushil-roy/ .

 <!---